rstraub/rstraub.github.io/_drafts/microtypes.md

 ## Primitive Obsession

 Overusing primitives is actually a code smell, called [Primitive Obsession](https://refactoring.guru/smells/primitive-obsession).
-A tell for this code smell is having a primitive instead of a small type representing a (domain) concept.
+A tell for this code smell is operating upon primitives extensively, when the primitive represents a certain concept.

 Among others this code smell can lead to **bugs**, **duplication**, **low cohesion** and an **inexpressive model**.
 I'll show examples of this later, don't worry.